 Just as a botanical garden is a place for the display of your favorite plants, this garden is an area that I have set aside for the display and enjoyment of my favorite form of poetry…hokku.
 This garden contains verses from the ancient Japanese poets as well as modern writers.

-Click here to learn what hokku is and some general information about hokku, which is different from the more modern haiku, which evolved from hokku.
+Click here to learn what hokku is and some general information about hokku, which is different from the more modern haiku.

-This collection includes verses from the classic writers of the 17th and 18th centuries, such as Bashō , Buson, Onitsura, and Issa as well as modern writers, such as Coomler, Ashley, Ferrell, Sabishī, and Bennett.
+This collection includes verses from the classic writers of the 17th and 18th centuries, such as Bashō , Buson, Onitsura, and Issa.
+Also, included in this collection are a handful of modern writers, such as Coomler (who teaches the art of writing hokku), Ashley, Ferrell, Sabishī, and Bennett.

-Each page has one hokku verse, and the name of the author is below each verse.
+Each page has one hokku verse, with a photo, and the name of the author is below each verse.

 Hope you enjoy this simple, yet, beautiful form of expression that is called hokku!